Last updated: 6/23/2025

 Purilens

 Purilens has the same ingredients as Scleralfil but is packaged differently.
 It is sold in 2oz and 4oz sizes.
 The bottles are the "puncture" type, and the bottles must be discarded either within 14 days (per label) or earlier, depending on your doctor's advice.
-Some prefer their patients not to fill sclerals with Purilens more than 48 hours after the bottle is open. it is a very popular solution for rinsing, however, especially for newer "high utilization" scleral users.
+Some prefer their patients not to fill sclerals with Purilens more than 48 hours after the bottle is open, due to potential for contamination. it is a very popular solution for rinsing, however, especially for newer "high utilization" scleral users.

 4oz size is sold in 3packs, 6packs and 12packs